+Updated 1/16/18.
 Let me start by saying that I normally don’t do reviews of other skin care products.
-I generally use my blog as a place to share my expert skin tips and advice that I’ve learned from being an esthetician for 25 years, but I leave product reviews for all of the great beauty bloggers out there.
+I generally use my blog as a place to share my expert skin tips and advice that I’ve learned from being an esthetician for 30 years, but I leave product reviews for all of the great beauty bloggers out there.

-What is Clarisonic? …
+What is Clarisonic?

-My problem with Clarisonic is not the brush itself, because the exfoliating benefits are very important.
-However, I do have a serious concern with how often they recommend using it.
-They say it’s gentle enough to use twice daily, but it is my belief that this is way too much when combining with other exfoliating products you are probably already using.
+Clarisonic is a skin care tool sold at specialty beauty stores that uses a soft, gentle brush that oscillates back and forth over the skin.
+It claims to “remove six times more makeup than cleansing by hand.”Yet to me, Clarisonic is really just an exfoliating tool to physically lift off dry skin cells and, in the process, remove dirt and makeup.
+Exfoliation is the action that the bristles create when rubbed over the skin.
+My problem with Clarisonic is not the brush itself because the exfoliating benefits are very important, but I have a serious concern with how often they recommend using it.
+They say it’s gentle enough to use twice daily, but it is my belief that this is way too much—especially when combining with other exfoliating products you are probably already using.

 Skin Fact #1: Too much exfoliation can cause dryness.

 Exfoliating too aggressively and too often can cause dryness and disrupt the skin’s lipid barrier.
 This allows moisture to seep out of the cells more easily, causing them to get dehydrated.
 Many of my clients who I see monthly for facial treatments started complaining of dryness and irritation when their skin had been so perfectly hydrated and balanced with their Renée Rouleau skin care products.
 Come to find out, the dryness started to occur once they introduced the Clarisonic brush!
 I had already had my clients set up on a very thorough exfoliation routine, but once they added in the Clarisonic, their skin was getting too much exfoliation and that’s why the dryness and irritation occurred.
-Discontinuing use of Clarisonic, or cutting back its use to a few times a week returned their skin to a healthy and hydrated state.
+Discontinuing use of Clarisonic, or cutting back its use to a few times a week quickly returned their skin to a healthy, balanced and hydrated state.

 Skin Fact #2: Too much exfoliation can cause chronic inflammation within the skin.